Note: Though COVID-19 has stalled a lot of travel plans, we hope our stories can offer inspiration for your future

 Every spring, like clockwork, I start dreaming of living the farm life.
 I imagine myself frolicking in a field with baby goats or leaning lazily over wooden fences while watching snuffling piglets pester their mothers.
 Sounds like a perfect weekend escape after a long, dark, and—let’s face it—weird winter, right?
 Well, this might just be our lucky year, thanks to Farm Sanctuary in Watkins Glen, New York.

 Farm Sanctuary isn’t just any old farm stay.
 In fact, it isn’t really a farm at all—it’s a national nonprofit that operates homes for farm animals that have been rescued from cruel and abusive conditions.
-The organization has three locations, including two in California, but the one in New York is the only location with overnight accommodation.
-Better still, for this year’s visitor season starting May 1, the farm is unveiling three gorgeous and rentable tiny houses.
+The organization has three locations, including two in California, but the one in New York is the only location with overnight accommodation, which includes three gorgeous and rentable tiny houses.
 So yes, this really is a place where all your bucolic dreams can come true.

 “It’s been an evolution,” says Baur.
 “People started visiting and wanting to hear the animals’ stories, so we put up a Visitors’ Center.
 Then people wanted to stay overnight, so we put up bed-and-breakfast cabins.”